jazzytomato/pg-realtime/README.md

 ## Dependencies

 - com.github.igrishaev/pg2-core.
 This library offers better support for PG LISTEN/NOTIFY than jdbc drivers.
 See https://github.com/igrishaev/pg2 for more details.
   You will need to use [pg2 execute](https://github.com/igrishaev/pg2/blob/master/docs/query-execute.md#execute) to run your queries.
 JDBC support could be added if people are interested, please submit an issue.
+It should be possible to use both drivers though.
 - org.clojure/core.async

 ## Requirements